Veriqloud/kiwi_doc/general-doc/src/hardware-testing.md

 ```
 - APD can be set in continuous mode or gated mode (with gate signal).

-TDC also have continuous mode and gated mode:
+Module tdc also have continuous mode and gated mode:
 - continuous mode: detects all clicks whether APD in continuous mode or gated mode
 - gated mode: detects only clicks inside the software filter.
 Software filter is defined by 4 parameters: gate0, width0, gate1, width1